rawern/DirectLook/README.md

 ## Developed by

 DirectLook was developed by a small group of 6 students at the University of Applied Science Darmstadt, Germany (Hochschule Darmstadt).
 We are all Computer Science students and we developed this over a time of two semesters.
-We are supported by Prof. E. Hergenröther and Prof. J. Wietzke from our department.
+Prof. E. Hergenrï¿½ther and Prof. J. Wietzke from our department supported us over this time.

 ## Installation